Obstructive Sleep Apnea

 • Obstructive sleep apnea means your breathing is interrupted during sleep.
 This can happen many times an hour.

-• Snoring that's interrupted with periods of quiet is one of the main symptoms of OSA.
+• Snoring that's interrupted with periods of quiet is one of the main symptoms of obstructive sleep apnea.

-• You will probably need to be in a sleep study to help diagnose OSA.
-This means you will be monitored while you sleep, either at a hospital or a sleep center.
-Or you will use a recording devicein your home.
+• You will probably need a sleep study to help diagnose obstructive sleep apnea.
+This means you will be kept track of while you sleep, either at a hospital or a sleep center.
+Or you will use a recording device in your home.

 • If not treated, obstructive sleep apnea can put you at risk for major health problems.
 These can include heart failure and high blood pressure.